Hexagram 63既濟After Completion

 — Legge (1882)

-Line 3 sits at the top of the lower trigram and brings forward a specific historical reference: King Gao Zong of the Shang dynasty, whose campaign against the Demon Region — 鬼方, a frontier people — took three years to win.
+Line 3 sits at the top of the lower trigram and brings in a specific historical reference: King Gao Zong of the Shang, whose campaign against the Demon Region — 鬼方, a frontier people — took three years to win.
 The image is exact.
-After the central success of the dynasty is complete, the peripheral problem that completion exposed takes far longer to resolve than the central act itself did.
-The line is naming the under-budgeted cost of consolidation that follows every major completion.
+Once the central success is complete, the problem at the edges that the success exposed takes far longer to settle than the central act itself did.
+The line is naming the cost almost everyone under-budgets: the long consolidation that follows every major completion.

 The hard clause is the second: 小人勿用 — the small person must not be employed.
-The hexagram is unusually direct here.
-The work of the three-year peripheral consolidation cannot be delegated to actors who treat the work as a routine assignment.
+The hexagram is unusually blunt here.
+The three-year work at the edges cannot be handed to people who treat it as a routine assignment.
 The reason is not moral.
 It is structural.
-The peripheral work after a major completion is high-context — the actor must hold the original posture, recognize the configuration the completion produced, and exercise judgment that draws on the depth of the original effort.
-The small person — by which the hexagram means the actor whose orientation is to the visible reward rather than the underlying structure — will optimize the consolidation work for legibility rather than for fit, and will produce a result that looks complete from the outside while the actual problem hardens beneath it.
+Consolidation after a major completion demands the full context — whoever holds it has to keep the original intent in view, see what the success actually changed, and exercise judgment that draws on the depth of the first effort.
+The small person — the one whose eye is on the visible reward rather than the underlying structure — will tidy the work for appearances rather than for fit, and hand back a result that looks finished from outside while the real problem hardens underneath.

 繻有衣袽,終日戒。